What is Dust Bathing?

 Rosemary

 Natural Herbs are perhaps the safest way to deter pests.
-Check out this list of over 50 herbs that benefit chicken health!
+Check out this list of herbs that benefit chicken health!

 Ready-Made Dust Mix